priya-sammal/OCR-WEB-BASED-APPLICATION/README.md

 - **Keyword Search**: Allows users to search for specific keywords within the extracted text, utilizing Huggingface Transformers' `distilbert-base-cased-distilled-squad` model for question-answering.
 - **Simple Interface**: Streamlit-powered interface for easy interaction.
 ## Live Demo
-You can access the live version of this app [here](your-streamlit-app-url).
+You can access the live version of this app [here](https://ocr-web-based-application-jtsve7tayrwzvnnatpfzog.streamlit.app/)
 ## Installation
 To run this project locally, follow the steps below.
 ### 1. Clone the Repository